The pi searcher uses a combination of two search techniques: Linear search and indexed search. We'll see why in a few minutes.

 If you were sharp-eyed, you noticed that there were possibly many things in the index that match a particular query.
 For instance, if you searched for "5", you would have three possibilities.
 To make things worse, the entries in the index are stored in lexicographical order; the order has nothing to do with where in Pi the entries occur.
 Note how the first "5" in there is actually the one at the very end!
 But the Pi searcher needs to return the results in order.

 Resolving this isn't too hard: Once we find the values in the index, we do a linear search through all of them that match the search query and take the smallest.
 Unfortunately, that could be a lot of values.
-For example, 10\% of the substrings of Pi begin with the digit "5".
+For example, 10% of the substrings of Pi begin with the digit "5".
 So if someone wants to find the first 5 in Pi, we might have to scan through twenty million entries still. :( That's no good.
 So this is where we combine linear search and our index search:

 The observant will note that I didn't split things up optimally.
 The best way to do this would be to perform linear search on 4 digit strings (10,000 comparisons), and then do an index search where you then have to scan the remaining 2,000 entries, making the maximum number of comparisons smallest overall. (roughly the square root of the number of digits).
-The reason it's unbalanced is because the 5 digit linear search is really, really optimized, and the linear search in the index is quite a bit slower.
+The reason it's unbalanced is because the 5 digit linear search is really, really optimized, and the linear search in the index is slower.
 So the time balances out better.